-- TAs are responsible for administering the Test to students. - TCs are responsible for managing the administration of the MSAA.
+- TAs are responsible for administering the test to students. - TCs are responsible for managing the administration of the test.

-In addition to the two roles mentioned above, the State MSAA Coordinator supports both TAs and TCs in the management of the administration to ensure that the Test is successful.
+In addition to the two roles mentioned above, the State MSAA Coordinator supports both TAs and TCs in the management of the administration to ensure that the test is successful.
 The MSAA Service Center supports all roles-TAs, TCs, and State MSAA Coordinators-with the primary functions listed in Table 3.

-NOTE: TAs are not allowed to close a student's test or edit student demographic information.
+NOTE: TAs are not allowed to apply the Early Stopping Rule or edit student demographic information.
 Use the website/email links on page 1 (State MSAA Coordinators) for state-specific policy information.